Search Course IDs and descriptions for:

 To inspect and service hydraulic disc/drum braking systems including two and four wheel ABS and traction control systems.
 Use of lathes and other special tools will be utilized.

-- The student will understand the theory and development of automobile braking systems.
+- Demonstrate his/her knowledge of the theory and development of automobile braking systems.

-- The student will learn the proper inspection and diagnosis of brake problems.
+- Demonstrate the proper inspection and diagnosis of brake problems.

-- The student will be taught disassembly and reassembly techniques for the complete brake system.
+- Disassemble and reassemble the complete brake system.

-- The student will learn the operation, testing, and repair of electrical components in the braking system.
+- Demonstrate his/her knowledge of the operation, testing, and repair of electrical components in the braking system.

-- The student will learn the inspection, testing, and adjustment of height sensing proportional valves, power assist units, and combination valves.
+- Inspect, test, and adjust height sensing proportional valves, power assist units, and combination valves.

-- The student will learn the operation and maintenance of brake systems servicing equipment.
+- Demonstrate his/her knowledge of the operation and maintenance of brake systems servicing equipment.

-- The student will understand the operation and servicing of modern anti-lock braking systems.
+- Demonstrate his/her understanding of the operation and servicing of modern anti-lock braking systems.

-- The student will learn proper safety techniques when dealing with brake systems components and service procedures.
+- Demonstrate proper safety techniques when dealing with brake systems components and service procedures.

 TEXTBOOK / SPECIAL MATERIALS: